srobo/team-emails/SR2025/2025-04-24-competition-complete.md

 ## Event Media

-If you'd like some mementos of the competition or would just like to see the photos which were taken, we've collected them all together into a photo album, which will be added to the blog post in the coming weeks.
+If you'd like some mementos of the competition or would just like to see the photos which were taken, we've collected them all together into a [photo album](https://photos.app.goo.gl/4r4fTHbxAA3wtXWC8).

 The livestreams of the matches are also available on YouTube, including footage from the final: